cap-js/docs/node.js/queue.md

   }
 }
 ```
-Messages are emitted only when the current transaction is successful.
+Messages are emitted only when the current transaction is successfully committed.
 Until then, messages are only kept in memory.
 This is similar to the following code if done manually:
 ```js
 cds.context.on('succeeded', () => this.emit(msg))